-We walk through a beautiful Woodland Playground with wooden climbing frames, a slide, nets and balance beams.
+We walk through a small but inviting Woodland Playground with wooden climbing frames, a slide, nets and balance beams.

 The flash of bright green and white brings life to the otherwise dormant woodland.
 The snowdrops appear right up to the edge of the paths, so we are careful to stick to the marked pathway and preserve the snowdrops for others to enjoy.
 Plenty of fresh bark and chippings cover the paths.
 You could bring an off-road buggy but it does get narrow in places and muddier the further we stray from the café.

-At the edge of the woods there are spectacular views across rolling fields.
+At the edge of the woods there are views across rolling fields.
 There are little clumps of snowdrops in some places and blankets of white and green in others.
-Having found all the clues on the snowdrop trail we head to the Garden Rooms Café, a vintage building reminiscent of a well-kept WW2 prefab.
+The woodland walk is short but perfect for little legs and after a while we head back to the Garden Rooms Café, a vintage building reminiscent of a well-kept WW2 prefab.

 The café is lovely and warm but also heaving, with a queue to the entrance and no chance of a table.
 I send the boys outside to run along the walled garden and I wait nearly 20 minutes for two take-away coffees.
 As I wait I witness confusion over orders, people who have eaten their food before their drinks arrive and all the time the queue grows and people give up and turn away.
 The cakes and coffee on offer in the Garden Rooms Café are lovely but the service is very slow and disorganised, especially on a busy Sunday.
 You have been warned!
 In future I will be bringing my own flask of hot tea and snacks for everyone.